matankasher/100-Days-code-challange/README.md

 #### day 13
 - **Basic Calculator** - Given a string s which represents an expression, evaluate this expression and return its value.
 - solution method: Greedy solution
 -  *time complexity:  o(n)*
+#### day 14
+- **Remove Duplicates from Sorted Array** - Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
+The relative order of the elements should be kept the same.
+- solution method: Greedy solution
+-  *time complexity:  o(n)*